-Below, we focus on the countries that have contributed more significantly to the growth of the Latin America Project Bond market to date, and highlight some others that have more recently become relevant.
+Below, we focus on the countries that have historically contributed most to the growth of the Latin America Project Bond market, and highlight some others that have more recently become relevant.
 In particular, we discuss key trends and developments in Mexico, Brazil, Peru, Chile, Colombia, Argentina, and Uruguay.